Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 One common problem is that evaluation is often seconded to an academic reviewer.
 Those reviewers, knowingly or not, tend to offer extensive criticism of what the builders have created, especially if they come from a commercial background.
 The main question is: are such points truly adding to the model objectives?

 This said, the main recommendations should be implemented in a timely manner for the good of results for years to come.

 ---
+* senior executives are usually not able to articulate this clearly (few would know what state-space or Bayesian means), but it can be deduced from the interviews mentioned earlier.

+---
 [Find more articles and posts](index.md)